erwbgy/puppet-activemq/README.md

 ## activemq::instance parameters

-*title*: The user the Tomcat instance runs as
+*title*: The user the ActiveMQ instance runs as

 Plus all of the parameters specified in 'activemq parameters' above

 ## Config files

-Files or templates for each of the Tomcat instances can be delivered via Puppet.
+Files or templates for each of the ActiveMQ instances can be delivered via Puppet.
 The former are delivered as-is while the latter are processed as ERB templates before being delivered.